pulkitjalan/ip-geolocation/README.md

 ### Laravel

-To use this package in Laravel, simply update the config file in `config/packages/pulkitjalan/geoip/config.php` to get the same effect.
+To use this package in Laravel, simply update the config file in `config/geoip.php` to get the same effect.
+The driver can be set using the `GEOIP_DRIVER` env.

 ### Available Methods